 Rick began his working career back in 1968 when he joined the GPO as an apprentice engineer.
-This was before British Telecom was formed and the world was black and white!
+This was before British Telecom was created and the world was black and white!
 He worked in telecommunications for 24 years, leaving in 1992 to go full time into the security industry, an area with which he was familiar due to his involvement in an alarm company in his spare time previously.

 Various jobs within this industry gained him experience in several other disciplines, including gate and rising bollard manufacturing.
 In May 1999, Rick created Access-Ability UK and remains the MD to this day.
 Married with two step children and a horse, he lives in Bollington just outside Macclesfield in Cheshire.